What is Ringworm?

 - The skin folds have to be kept clean regularly to avoid the accumulation of sweat and dirt between the creases

-- Having shower twice a day is also recommended
+- Having a shower twice a day is also recommended

 - Touching or scratching the itchy red patches would help to prevent it from spreading